mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 She's now [Liz Hall](https://www.linkedin.com/in/elizabeth-hall-8939551b/) and is a C-suite executive at [Splash](https://splashthat.com), where I presume nobody tries to shush her on her birthday.

 {{<img src="liz-hall.webp" max-width="450px" has-border="true" caption="Liz Hall is now Chief People Officer at Splash.">}}

+**Edit**: According to [a comment from Ben Pollack](https://news.ycombinator.com/item?id=37435723) in response to this post, the sound was not actually a "shush":

+> this coworker right here was starting to say "shit fuck shit dammit" on camera as he discovered that a stale precompiled header was getting picked up on the build box and then realized Lerone was rolling, so you're hearing me halt myself before saying a pile of profanity on camera.

 ## _Make Better Software: The Training Series_